NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/algoprudence/how-we-work.md

 ![](/images/other/howwework.svg)

+#### Step 1 Indentifying issue

+Identifying a concrete ethical issue in a real algorithm or data-analysis tool

+#### Step 2 Problem statement

+Describe ethical issue, legal aspects and hear stakeholders and affected groups

+#### Step 3 Advice commission

+Deliberative conversation on ethical issue by diverse and inclusive advice commission

+#### Step 4 Public advice

+Advice of commission is published together with problem statement on our website.
+Publicly sharing the problem statement and normative advice is called algoprudence

-Read our internal policy document How to convene an normative advice commission
+Read our internal policy document how to convene a normative advice commission:

 {{< team >}}